francespos/Skyline/README.md

 # SkMath
 Math API in C++ for 2D rendering/physics engines. \
 Part of the Skyline API (work in progress). \
-The library has not been tested yet.
+The library has not yet been tested.